 How to Choose the Right Inventory Management Software

 - Features: What features do you want from a piece of inventory management software?
-Do you need your data synced in real time?
+Do you need your data synced in real-time?
 How much support will your team need?
 Do you need to be able to create different Purchase Order templates for each vendor?
-Are there discount, pricing tiers, of minimum order quantities that need to be captured for each individual vendor?
+Is there a discount, pricing tiers, or a minimum order quantity that needs to be captured for each vendor?
 These factors and more need to be considered in your software decision.

 - Distribution channels: If you’ve already implemented an omnichannel shopping experience, you’ll need to go for a piece of software that brings your channels together into one place.

 - Integrations: Managing an e-commerce store typically means you are using many different pieces of software and applications to keep it running.
-Using a stock and inventory management software that is able to integrate with your existing systems minimizes friction between them, allowing you to maintain efficiency.
+Using a stock and inventory management software that can integrate with your existing systems minimizes friction between them, allowing you to maintain efficiency.